ml6team/fondant/docs/guides/installation.md

 ## Docker installation

-To execute pipelines locally, you must have [Docker compose](https://docs.docker.com/compose/install/) and Python >=3.9 installed on your system.
+To execute dataset workflows locally, you must have [Docker compose](https://docs.docker.com/compose/install/) and Python >=3.9 installed on your system.
 We only support Docker compose V2 and above.
 If you have an older version of Docker compose, please upgrade to the latest version as described in the [Docker compose migration doc](https://docs.docker.com/compose/migrate/).